Skip to main content

 DW80R9950US

-Unlike other dishwashers, Samsung has a linear wash system that moves back and forth.
+Unlike other dishwashers, Samsung uses a linear wash system that moves back and forth for thorough cleaning.

 Samsung-Dishwasher-Linear-Aqua-Blast-

-The Zone Booster feature located at the bottom left enables you to wash heavily soiled dishes along with those that have baked-on food.
+The Zone Booster feature, located at the bottom left, allows you to tackle heavily soiled dishes and baked-on food.

-Like many others, the door opens at the end of the cycle to speed drying.
+Like many other models, the door opens at the end of the cycle to help speed up drying.

 Café CDT875P4NW2 (39 dB)

-The Café CDT875P4NW2 is an interesting line from GE, allowing you to customize your appliance to be either stainless, white, or black, along with six handle styles.
+The Café line from GE is an interesting option, offering customizable finishes in stainless, white, or black, along with six handle styles.

 Cafe-Appliances-Kitchen-at-Yale-Appliance-in-Hanover-2023